Yelp/paasta/docs/source/contributing.rst

 Example Cluster
 ^^^^^^^^^^^^^^^^^
-There is a docker compose configuration based on our itest containers that you can use to run the paasta code against a semi-realistic cluster whilst you are developing.
+There is a docker compose configuration based on our itest containers that you can use to run the PaaSTA code against a semi-realistic cluster whilst you are developing.
 More instructions `here <./installation/example_cluster.html>`_

 System Package Building / itests